 Whether you're auditioning a new piece of equipment or just want to check your music system is sounding its best, we have some choice cuts for you.

-This playlist focuses on tracks with challenging dynamics, rhythm and timing, which together form a crucial part of any piece of music.
-Whether you're listening on speakers or headphones, on a desktop system or full-on hi-fi, if your set-up struggles with one of these elements you may well be underwhelmed by the overall performance.
+This playlist highlights tracks with challenging dynamics, rhythm and timing, which together form a crucial – arguably the most important, actually – part of any piece of music.
+Whether you're listening on speakers or headphones, a desktop system or full-on hi-fi, if your set-up struggles with one of these elements you may well be underwhelmed by the overall performance.

 There's a real spread of styles, and naturally all the tracks here will offer a little bit of everything when it comes to pushing your speakers – even if one particular element is a highlight.
 You can get a feel for each track with our YouTube links, but to really hear what's going on we'd recommend digging out a better-quality version.